SonarSource/gh-action-lt-backlog/RequestReview/ReadMe.md

 # RequestReview

-Move fixed Jira tickets using the 'Request Review' transition and assign them to the reviewer when requestiong a review on a pull request.
+Move fixed Jira tickets using the 'Request Review' transition and assign them to the reviewer when requesting a review on a pull request.

 This action would typically move a ticket from `IN PROGRESS` to `IN REVIEW`.
-It will attempt to move all tickets mentionned in the pull request title.
+It will attempt to move all tickets mentioned in the pull request title.

 ## Inputs